02 Jan Pedestrian Found 25% Responsible for Accident

 - The Plaintiff was wearing a burgundy jacket and a grey toque which made her less visible;

 - The Plaintiff did not hear the pickup truck, although an eyewitness did so from further away and across the street.
 She did not look to her left before stepping forward from in front of the stopped SUV.
-This likely hid her from view of anyone approaching the left turn lane and also prevented her from seeing the Defendant approaching;
+This likely hid her from the view of anyone approaching the left turn lane and also prevented her from seeing the Defendant approaching;

 - Despite not being a driver herself, the Plaintiff should have been aware of the possibility that a driver might breach the Motor Vehicle Act to access the left turn lane.